aws-samples/machine-learning-samples/mobile-ios/README.md

 ## How to use

-Here are code snippets (not full applications) showing how to use Amazon Machine Learning to get real-time predictions from iOS.
+Here is a small sample showing how to use Amazon Machine Learning to get real-time predictions from iOS.

-These code-snippets mimic the sample code in the main developer documentation.
+Be sure to substitute your own AWS credentials in `AppDelegate.m`, and your own ML Model Id in `ViewController.m`.

 ## Example applications